dotnet/csharpstandard/standard/variables.md

 There are three valid *ref_safe_scope*s:

-- *block*: A variable declared in a block is valid in that block in which it is declared.
+- *block*: A variable declared in a block is valid in the block in which it is declared.
 This includes all local variables.
 A local variable declared in a method is valid in the block that defines the method.
 A variable declared in a block is a valid referent only if the reference variable is declared in the same block, or a nested block.
 - *method*: A value parameter on a method declaration, including the implicit `this` parameter is valid in the entire method.
 The fields of a `struct` type are valid in the entire method.
 A variable with *ref_safe_scope* of *method* is a valid referent only if the reference variable is declared in the same method.
 - *caller_scope*: Member fields of a `class` type and `ref` parameters have *ref_safe_scope* of *caller_scope*.
 A variable with *ref_safe_scope* of *caller_scope* can be the referent of a reference return.
-A variable that can be referent of a *reference-return* is *safe-to-ref-return*.
+A variable that can be the referent of a *reference-return* is *safe-to-ref-return*.

 These values form a nesting relationship from narrowest (*block*) to widest (*caller_scope*).